inkognitro/oas-tszod-gen/README.md

 is `any` for TS and `z.any()` for Zod.
 - Only **Local References** are supported for [$ref syntax](https://swagger.io/docs/specification/using-ref/).
-One might collect all external `$ref` definitions and modify the specs accordingly to have only local references when passing them to the generator.
+One might collect all external `$ref` definitions and modify the specs accordingly to have only local references when passing the specs to the generator.
 - The `discriminator.mapping` property - as described
 [here](https://swagger.io/docs/specification/data-models/inheritance-and-polymorphism/) is ignored.
 It is recommended to define the discriminating literal value directly in the schemas which are referenced in